sdetmharinavi/hnvtx/scripts/output.md

   return useQuery({
     queryKey: ['dashboard-overview', filters],
     queryFn: async (): Promise<DashboardOverviewData | null> => {
+      // 1.
+Always attempt local calculation first for instant render
+      // But `useQuery` expects a promise resolving to data.
+      // To strictly follow "Manual Sync", we normally wouldn't fetch online at all here.
+      // However, `useQuery` logic for manual sync is usually handled via `enabled: false`.

+      // Strategy:
+      // We will perform local calculation inside this function.
+      // If we are online AND this query was triggered by a Refetch (user action), we fetch from server.
+      // But `useQuery` doesn't expose "trigger reason" easily.

+      // Better Strategy used in `useLocalFirstQuery`:
+      // We rely on `useLocalFirstQuery` to handle the data source.
+      // Since we can't easily use that hook here due to the complex aggregation,
+      // we will mimic it: Return local data.
+      // If the user hits "Refresh" (which invalidates queries), React Query refetches.
+      // BUT, to prevent auto-fetch on mount, we rely on the `staleTime: Infinity`.

-      if (isOnline) {
+      // If online, try to fetch fresh stats if (isOnline) {
         try {
           const { data, error } = await supabase.rpc('get_dashboard_overview', {